Oral folktales on the origins of silambam

 .
 There are also records of how silambam

 was present during the Chola, Chera and Pandya Empires in South India from 3rd century BC to 3rd century AD.

-The early contacts between communities from South India and Southeast Asia have resulted in the practice of silambam being brought into the Malay Peninsula.
-In Singapore, silambam is taught in martial arts schools.
+In Singapore, silambam is taught in martial arts schools, such as the Kalari Academy and the Kalari-Payat Silambam Centre.
 As with other forms of traditional martial arts, practitioners benefit from values such as discipline and mindfulness that are inculcated through the practice.
 The art form is also increasingly popular as a form of self-defence.